-• The Group Board and the Board Risk Committee ('BRC') review and challenge capabilities and resolution outcomes.

-- The Group Chief Executive is responsible for the Group's resolution planning and for overseeing the internal processes regarding its approval and governance (our Recovery & Resolution Planning Senior Manager, or 'RRP SMR').
-The Group Asset and Liability Committee ('GALCO') has the delegated authority to recommend the RAF self-assessment to Board, providing the oversight of resolution planning and resolvability. - The Resolution Steering Committee reports to GALCO and directs and monitors all activities relating to resolution planning, including monitoring capabilities and resolution outcomes.
+- The Group Board Risk Committee ('BRC') review and challenge updates to capabilities and assurance of resolution outcomes. - The Group Chief Executive is responsible for the Group's resolution planning and for overseeing the internal processes regarding its approval and governance (our Recovery & Resolution Planning Senior Manager, or 'RRP SMR').
+The Group Asset and Liability Committee ('GALCO') has the delegated authority to recommend the RAF self-assessment to Board for approval, providing the oversight of resolution planning and resolvability. - The Resolution Steering Committee reports to GALCO and directs and monitors all activities relating to resolution planning, including monitoring capabilities and resolution outcomes.